JJ/hoborg/text/text.md

 shit.
 Man, do they shit...
 The elephant bulls, Gummy, how could a mechanical man shit?
 Bolts, you say?
 Ha, that's rich.

-Elephants shit their fucking weight plus a bonus every fucking day.
-This I know because that was how I started kicking sawdust.
+Elephants shit their fucking weight and that of two pregnant sows for good measure every fucking day.
+This I know because that was the gig I was given when I started kicking sawdust.
+Which I did in spades.
 And laying.
 And wiping.
 And producing.
-And fucking breathing and shitting sawdust all the fucking day.
-That was all for the greater good, which I could barely see, not to mention touch, during those first two weeks.
+And fucking breathing and shitting sawdust all the fucking day, in the company of beasts and sometimes of comrades.
+That was all for the greater good of obtaining my prize, which I could barely see, not to mention touch, during those first two weeks.

-"Gaucho" was one the words I learned early and heard often during those days, sometimes from closed lips, sometimes accompanied by a sideways spit.
+"Gaucho" was one of the words I learned early and heard often during those days, sometimes from closed lips, sometimes accompanied by a sideways spit.
 That's how they call the people that is not born into the circus, people sent from the circus commission specially, which